 Their hospitality center is world-class with an interior combination that is both rustic and elegant – complemented by excellent views looking west across the northern part of the Napa Valley.
 A commercial kitchen is located here offering seasonal small plates prepared by their Executive Chef.
 Weather permitting the outside terrace is an ideal place for relaxing, soaking in the views and the wines.
 Oh and the seating out here features plush and comfortable porch swings hanging from cables which can be slowly rocked back and forth.

 A few other items worth mentioning: during any visit here, invariably one’s eye will be drawn to the Kugel (means ball in German), a spherical sculpture made of South African reddish granite that continues to rotate among a thin film of water.
-It represents a Cabernet Sauvignon grape and sits above a sculpted Cabernet Sauvignon leaf.
+This 5,000 pound stone represents a Cabernet Sauvignon grape and sits above a sculpted Cabernet Sauvignon leaf.
 And the wind vane on top of the new barn features a metal bear – not necessarily a tribute to the California bears, although it could be especially with a grizzly bear being the icon of the state flag.
 Bears have also been spotted on their property – in the hills to the east of the winery.
 Instead, this is a tribute to Mike; when one meets Mike, one sees that he has the physique of a retired NFL Football player.
 During college he became known as “the bear”.

 Nearly eleven acres of vines are planted on site – mostly to Cabernet Sauvignon with smaller blocks of Petite Sirah and Cabernet Franc (it is noteworthy to mention their Cabernet Franc vines are 35+ years old).
 Much of the property is wooded and hillside and will never be planted to grapes although they do still have room to expand their vineyard acreage.
 Their driveway bisects several vineyard blocks; the small steep Petite Sirah block is located directly behind the parking lot next to the hospitality center.
 Mike owns additional land on Howell Mountain and his home property in Rutherford.
 Besides their estate properties, they also source fruit from other premium Napa vineyards they do not own.